 Distribution System Plan (DSP) implementation progress is a new performance measure instituted by the OEB starting in 2014.
 Consistent with other new measures, utilities were given an opportunity to define this measure in the manner that best fits their organization.
 This measure is intended to assess the effectiveness of planning and implementing the DSP.
 As part of Festival's 2015 COS application, our 5-year distribution system plan was developed.
 The DSP outlines Festival's forecasted capital expenditures which are required to maintain and expand Festival's electricity system in order to serve our current and future customers over the period 2015 through 2019.
 Festival measures the progress of its capital expenditures as a ratio of actual total capital expenditures in the year compared to the total amount of planned capital expenditure for the year included in the DSP.
-In 2017, Festival was at 94.2% of planned capital spending, indicating Festival spent less than planned on distribution capital.
+In 2019, Festival was at 112% of planned capital spending, indicating Festival spent more than planned on distribution capital.
+The majority of the increase in Capital spending can be attributed to an increase in non-discretionary projects to support customer demand and growth.

 Because the DSP is a plan with a five-year horizon, Festival expects that some years may be slightly more or slightly less than budget for the year, with the objective that Festival will cumulatively achieve close to 100% of budget levels over the five-year period.
 Festival has planned relatively flat expenditures on infrastructure and capital over the time period of 2015 to 2019.
 Due to strong capital programs in the past, Festival is fortunate to not be in the position where substantial amounts of capital investment are required over the next five to ten years to address aging infrastructure.
+Over the past 5-year period Festival has actual capital expenditures of 122.24% compared to the total amount of planned capital expenditure for the DSP period of 2015-2019.
+Similarly to the individual 2019 year spending, the majority of the increase in capital spending over the DSP period can be attributed to an increase in non-discretionary projects to support customer demand and customer growth in the service territory and a smaller portion to the general plant category for information technology and facilities projects.